Sauniuni Seleni

 “Having the AUT campus in South Auckland benefits anyone who wants to study law, especially because the AUT Law School provides the same law classes at the South Campus as at the City Campus.
 AUT also has a very community and whānau-oriented approach to students and their learning journey.
 You can connect directly with your lecturers, journey together with other like-minded students and share knowledge with each other without being judged.

-One of the student experiences Sauni has particularly enjoyed was participating in the Shadow a Leader programme and spending a day with the Equal Employment Opportunities Commissioner at the Human Rights Commission, Saunoamali’i Karanina Sumeo.
+One of the student experiences he particularly enjoyed was participating in the Shadow a Leader programme and spending a day with the Equal Employment Opportunities Commissioner at the Human Rights Commission, Saunoamali’i Karanina Sumeo.

 “I enjoyed observing how this part of the Human Rights Commission operates, the legal mandate they operate under, and the challenges they face while dealing with issues affecting everyday New Zealanders, especially in the employment sector.
-Unlike other organisations and leaders I worked with previously, the EEO Commissioner operated in a way that placed the value and the success of her work on every person in her team, not individual egos.
-In my view, that is very important from a human rights standpoint.”
+The EEO Commissioner operated in a way that placed the value and the success of her work on every person in her team, not individual egos.
+In my view, that is very important from a human rights standpoint.

 Advice for other students

-Expecting to graduate later this year, Sauni has some great advice for other students who are only at the start of their university journey.
+Sauni – who graduated from AUT in 2023 – has some great advice for other students who are only at the start of their university journey.

 “Never give up learning, and never think you know everything.
 Learn more and absorb as much knowledge as you can because there is no greater weapon than knowledge itself.
 The world will compensate you based on the worth of your brain, not the size of your muscles.
 Don’t chase money, but opportunities to utilise your intelligence because knowledge will attract you to the wealth that is unlimited.